 $ yarn add material-components-web

-$ yarn add webpack@3 webpack-dev-server@2 css-loader sass-loader node-sass extract-loader file-loader
+$ yarn add webpack@3 webpack-dev-server@2 css-loader sass-loader node-sass extract-loader file-loaderand adding a few scripts to my package.json

 "scripts": {